openyurtio/openyurt/README.md

 In addition, OpenYurt also includes auxiliary controllers for integration and customization purposes.
 - **Node resource manager**: It manages additional edge node resources such as LVM, QuotaPath and Persistent Memory.
   Please refer to [node-resource-manager](https://github.com/openyurtio/node-resource-manager) repo for more details.
-- **Integrating EdgeX Foundry platform and uses Kubernetes CRDs to manage edge devices!**
+- **Integrating EdgeX Foundry platform and uses Kubernetes CRD to manage edge devices!**

-OpenYurt introduces [Yurt-edgex-manager](https://github.com/openyurtio/yurt-edgex-manager) to manage EdgeX Foundry software suite lifecycle and [Yurt-device-controller](https://github.com/openyurtio/yurt-device-controller) to manage edge devices hosted by the existing platforms via Kubernetes custom resources.
+ OpenYurt introduces [Yurt-edgex-manager](https://github.com/openyurtio/yurt-edgex-manager) to manage the lifecycle of the EdgeX Foundry software suite, and [Yurt-device-controller](https://github.com/openyurtio/yurt-device-controller) to manage edge devices hosted by EdgeX Foundry via Kubernetes custom resources.
 Please refer to the respective repos for more details.

 ## Prerequisites

-Please check the [Resource and system requirements](./docs/resource-and-system-requirements.md) before installing OpenYurt.
+Please check the [resource and system requirements](./docs/resource-and-system-requirements.md) before installing OpenYurt.

 ## Getting started